Jacario777/Big-2_ASIC/README.txt

+The design uses Magic, Irsim, and Modelsim for layout and simulation.

 The project folder contains the following subfolders:
 - Big_2_Verilog: Contains all the Verilog files and testbenches for Modelsim pre and post-synthesis.
 		     Also included are the Synthesis and Encounter compile scripts plus the pre-padframe